wangpf3/pathgen-project-page/index.md

 - **Relevance**: We filter out a subset of relational types that we assume to be unhelpful for answering commonsense questions, e.g., RelatedTo, prior to sampling.
 - **Informativeness**: We require all relations types in a path to be distinct so it would not be trivial.

 2. Fine-tune a pretrained language model --GPT-2 on the sample paths.
-This would transfer the rich knowledge encoded in GPT-2 to our path generator.
+This would transfer the rich knowledge encoded in GPT-2 to our path generator for combatting the sparsity of KGs.

 ## Path generator as a plug-in for other knowledge-intencive tasks
 If you would like to try out our path generator to provide structured knowledge for other downstream tasks,